snugdad/demo/users/README.md

 ### `npm run server`

 Launches a fake rest api server.
+You can refer to the console you launched it in to see the logged request type, endpoint, status, and time

 ### `npm run start`